pollere/DCT/examples/office/README.md

  `schemaCompile -d office.trust`

 You should read the README and the language documents in the DCT/versec directory and make use of the tools in DCT/tools.
+The *bld_dump* utility takes an identity bundle argument and shows the certs in a bundle and lists the publications its can sign.

 A possible exercise is to add a status message from employees indicating in-office or out-of-office or adding a guest role with permission to control the conference room screen.

 ## Testing the application

-This is currently fiddly since you need to have the same library and forwarder environment that Pollere is using.
-Notes on this are in the DCT/README.md.
-We hope to improve this situation soon.

-Should you be adventurous, you can use the mkIDs.sh script to generate identity bundles and then start room controllers with room identities.
+You can use the mkIDs.sh script to generate identity bundles and then start room controllers with room identities.
 You can start all the rooms with the included *runRooms.sh* (you can *killall room* to stop) and then run phone applications from the command line by inputting the command along with an identity bundle for a user (e.g., alice.bundle, bob.bundle, emily.bundle, herb.bundle, frank.bundle).
 Examples:

 /phone id/bob.bundle light on (room1 should turn on light) ./phone id/bob.bundle confRm light on (should print error msg)